NEU-DS-4200-F20-Staff/Assignment--Brushing_and_Linking/README.md

 You will be creating a new table that is connected to the existing scatterplot and line chart using brushing and linking.
 Make your edits and commit major versions to your git repository.
 **Under no circumstances should you be editing files via the GitHub user interface.**

-1. In `README.md` (this file) update the URL above with your actual GitHub pages URL.

-1. In `index.html` update the GitHub repo URL with the URL of your repository.
-It is in the span with `id='forkongithub'`.

 1. Create a new JavaScript file `js/table.js`.